Cloud DDoS Protection: How to Mitigate All Risks

 What are the common types of DDoS attacks?

-DDoS attacks can be mainly divided by which layer of the Open Systems Interconnection (OSI) model they attack.
+DDoS attacks can be mainly divided by which layer of the OSI model they attack.

 - Application-Layer Attacks (layer 7) - HTTP floods, DNS query floods: Composed of requests (HTTP GETs and DNS queries are popular) that are designed to consume application resources (memory, CPU, bandwidth).
 An example is an attacker who continuously uses a website functionality (submitting a contact form or any API requests) where he knows that it causes database and application processing so that the underlying web service is busy with malicious requests and can’t deliver to other users anymore.
 The main difficulty when trying to mitigate an Application-Layer attack is distinguishing between normal and malicious traffic.